Wednesday, 20th November

 C1

-The session is based on experience running master-level courses where diversity is utilized by assigning multicultural groups of students to work on projects with local companies (community-engaged learning).
-Over the last five years, we have collected reflections from over 200 students related to cross-cultural collaboration.
-Together with data from interviewing teachers on internationalization, these insights were used to create a course for teachers on “Managing an Intercultural Classroom.”
+The session is based on our experience running master-level courses in which diversity is leveraged by assigning multicultural groups of students to work on projects with local companies (community-engaged learning).
+Over the last five years, we have collected reflections from more than 200 students related to cross-cultural collaboration.
+Alongside data gathered from interviews with teachers on internationalisation, these insights were used to create a course for educators on “Managing an Intercultural Classroom.”

 Darko Pantelic - Jönköping International Business School

-University and Faculty leadership, International Offices, and academic staff strive to increase the opportunities for an international experience for students and staff.
-Mobility options such as BIP's are increasing with technological and regulatory advancement, and for most universities strategic partnerships have increased in quality and number.
-But how can institutions take advantage of these opportunities in an era of limited human and financial resources?
-The panel will reflect upon findings of the Monitoring of internationalisation of Czech Higher Education (MICHE), discuss practical ways their universities and other leading universities in Europe have designed means to ensure all students and staff have an opportunity for an international experience, and that society at large can participate in the benefits
+University and faculty leadership, international offices, and academic staff strive to increase opportunities for international experiences for students and staff.
+Mobility options such as Blended Intensive Programmes (BIPs) are expanding with technological and regulatory advancements, and for most universities, strategic partnerships have improved in both quality and quantity.
+However, how can institutions capitalise on these opportunities in an era of limited human and financial resources?
+The panel will reflect on the findings of the Monitoring of Internationalisation of Czech Higher Education (MICHE), discussing practical ways in which participating universities and other leading institutions in Europe have designed strategies to ensure all students and staff have the opportunity for international experiences, while also allowing society at large to benefit from these initiatives.

-We will introduce our cooperation with the University of Maine at Augusta (UMA) in the USA, where KA171 supported and linked long-term cooperation of TUL and UMA.
-The UMA is focused on online teaching and teaches students from remote locations.
-Without presence in classes, it saves students cost and can target on students from socially disadvantaged groups.
-This institution shares know-how with TUL and has been providing an interconnection teaching using COIL concept.
-This project is a great example how the KA 171 cooperation can strengthen a long-term cooperation.
+We will introduce our cooperation with the University of Maine at Augusta (UMA) in the USA, where KA171 has supported and linked the long-term cooperation between TUL and UMA.
+UMA focuses on online teaching and educates students from remote locations.
+Without their physical presence in classes, students save money, making it particularly attractive for those from socially disadvantaged groups.
+UMA has been sharing its know-how with TUL and providing interconnected teaching using the COIL concept.
+This project is a great example of how KA171 cooperation can strengthen long-term partnerships.

 Erasmus Without Paper: Successful University Collaboration and Knowledge Sharing

-In this panel, experts from three HEIs and one IT provider will share their unique approaches to EWP implementation.
-Our panelists represent universities with the same IT provider, however, each with distinct EWP strategy.
-We explore how collaboration among universities and IT providers enhances EWP effectiveness.
-Learn about joint initiatives to align with EWP.
-We delve into Erasmus+ paperwork history and provide insights into the present landscape.
+In this panel, experts from three higher education institutions (HEIs) and one IT provider will share their unique approaches to the implementation of the Erasmus Without Papers (EWP) initiative.
+Our panelists represent universities that use the same IT provider; however, each has its distinct EWP strategy.
+We will explore how collaboration among universities and IT providers enhances the effectiveness of EWP.
+Learn about joint initiatives to align with EWP standards.
+We will delve into the history of Erasmus+ paperwork and provide insights into the current landscape.
 Join us as we envision the future of EWP.

 C2